yaccob/intervals/README.md

   Eventually it boils down to:

-  * Whenever the range covers more than `numberOfIntervals * log(numberOfIntervals)` discrete values it won't make any sense to use a solution with a complexity of `O(numberOfDiscreteValuesWithinRange)`
+  * Whenever the cardinality of the range is higher than `numberOfIntervals * log(numberOfIntervals)` it won't make any sense to use a solution with a complexity of `O(cardinality)`.

 #### TODO